tobiaghiraldini/RockPaperScissorsDemo/README.md

 - **Response**: The HTTP output for an endpoint call.
 It includes the HTTP status code, the response headers and the response body.
 The controller is responsible for building the response, using the `ResponseBuilder` helper class.
 - **Result**: The outcome of the service call.
 It can be a success result or an error result.

-To understand the code, open `src/game/game.ts`, find the `getResult` function and follow the call chain.
+To understand the code, open `src/game/game.ts`, find the `getGameResult` function and follow the call chain.

-### Tests case
+### Tests cases

+- **GameController**:
+    - Response Status Code check
+    - Response Result check
+- **GameService**:
+    - IsValid check
+    - Result check

 ### Swagger export